 Comparison test results (in ms) are in the table as follows:

-To make the results easier to comprehend and let you vividly see the page load speed each Magento extension provides we have built some diagrams.
+To make the results easier to understand and clearly show the page load speeds delivered by each Magento extension, we’ve created several diagrams.

-As you can see, the speed of Full Page Cache exceeds the combination of Varnish Cache and Turpentine in 2-4 times.
-The biggest difference can be seen during the first visit of the website – at this moment both caches create a session for the user and have to initialize Magento.
-Since Full Page Cache initializes at the early stage, it can give the cached result quickly and Turpentine uses a lot of time in vain on extra initialization.
-This is an important point, as its impact deals with first visits and users’ impression of your website.
+As you can see, Full Page Cache outperforms the combination of Varnish Cache and Turpentine by 2 to 4 times.
+The most noticeable difference occurs during a user’s first visit to the site when both caching solutions create a new session and initialize Magento.
+Since Full Page Cache operates at an earlier stage in the request lifecycle, it can deliver a cached result faster.
+In contrast, Turpentine spends additional time on unnecessary initialization.
+This is crucial, as first impressions significantly impact user experience.

-According to Kissmetrics, a 1-second delay in website load speed can decrease conversions by 7%.
-You might even want to count the money you lose using a Magento cache extension providing worse page load time.
+According to Kissmetrics, even a 1-second delay in page load time can reduce conversions by up to 7%.
+You might want to consider the potential revenue loss caused by using a less efficient Magento caching solution.

-This way Amasty Team recommends you using the Full Page Cache Magento extension for providing the minimal page load time possible.
+That’s why the Amasty Team recommends using the Full Page Cache Magento extension to achieve the lowest possible page load times.